civisanalytics/ruby_audit/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
-You'll also want to run `git submodule update --init` to populate the ruby-advisory-db submodule used for testing.
+You'll also want to run `git submodule update --init` to populate the ruby-advisory-db submodule in `/vendor` that is used for testing.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+The database in `/vendor/ruby-advisory-db` is only used as a fixture for unit tests.
+By default, the database used for actual vulnerability checks is stored at `~/.local/share/ruby-advisory-db`.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).